LLNL/sundials/CONTRIBUTING.md

 If you've set `user.name` and `user.email` in your Git configuration, you can automatically add a sign off line at the end of the commit message by using the `-s` option (e.g., `git commit -s`).

+## Contributions via SUNDIALS Addons

+SUNDIALS "addons" are community developed code additions for SUNDIALS that can be subsumed by the SUNDIALS build system so that they have full access to all internal SUNDIALS symbols.
+The intent is for SUNDIALS addons to function as if they are part of the SUNDIALS library, while allowing them to potentially have different licenses (although we encourage BSD-3-Clause still), code style (although we encourage them to follow the SUNDIALS style outlined :ref:`here <Style>`), and they **are not maintained by the SUNDIALS team**.

+### Creating an addon

+To create a SUNDIALS addon and use it there are a few things you need to do:

+1. In your addon project, ensure that you have a `CMakeLists.txt` that uses the `sundials_add_library` CMake macro to create the library target.
+The best thing to do is simply copy from, or refer to, a `CMakeLists.txt` in the SUNDIALS `src` directory.
+2. Follow the steps in the `README.md` file in the `external/` directory in the root of the SUNDIALS source code.

+An example addon is available [here](https://github.com/sundials-codes/sundials-addon-example).

+### Friends of SUNDIALS

+The SUNDIALS team maintains a list of some SUNDIALS addons in our [Friends of SUNDIALS](https://github.com/sundials-codes/friends-of-sundials>) repository.
+These addons are not maintained by the SUNDIALS team, but have been developed in consultation with us.
+**Currently we are only adding projects for existing collaborations**.
+Please contact the development team if you are interested in collaborating on an addon.